 "Then what's that man doing on your bed?"

 Quatre, eyes still stinging from the tears the dizzying journey to that date and his previous conversation with Dorothy caused, jammed a pillow under his head and forced a smile at the doorway.
-Blocking it was a small girl—perhaps eight or nine years old—that wasn't Audrey.
-There was something very familiar with the kid, but he didn't realize who she looked like until Audrey's singsong voice mentioned her name.
+Blocking it was a small girl—perhaps eight or nine years old—that was not Audrey.
+There was something very familiar with the kid, but he did not realize who she looked like until Audrey's singsong voice mentioned her name.

 He propped himself up with an elbow but Audrey plunged onto the bed to wrestle him in a hug, sending him lying flat on his back again.
 He choked a laugh and wrapped his arms around her.